• A reminder: Liberty Central School District will be on Spring Break March 30-April 6. Classes will resume April 7.

 Consistent or serious bus safety infractions will result in loss of transportation privileges.
 Students and parents are reminded that the Board of Education, the Superintendent of Schools, and/or Building Administrators have the authority to suspend the transportation riding privileges of students who are disorderly and insubordinate.
 In such cases, the parents of the children who are involved become responsible for seeing that their children arrive to and depart from school in a safe manner.

-Late Buses for after-school Activities and Sports
+Late Buses for After-School Activities and Sports

 In addition to regular bus transportation, late buses are provided for regular bus students engaged in approved after school activities including those students assigned after school detention.
 The 4 p.m. bus operates on every school day.
 Passes to board this bus are available from the activity advisor/teacher.